Variable Selection and Minimax Prediction in High-dimensional Functional Linear Model: Theoretical Results

 Condition C.\ref{ass:a8} requires that the eigenvalues of each ${\cal T}^{(j,j)}$, $j\in {\cal S}$, to decay in a polynomial rate, which is the same assumption made in \cite{CaiYuan2012}.
 By requiring $r>1/2$, each ${\cal T}^{(j,j)}$ is a linear operator that belongs to the trace class, which includes the Hilbert-Schmidt operators.
-It is evident that \eqref{equ:bound_corr} trivially holds when $\TSS = \QSS$ meaning that the functional predictors are uncorrelated.
-When the functional predictors have a partially separable covariance structure (see Appendix \ref{s:partially_separable}), \eqref{equ:bound_corr} holds if the eigenvalues of $\boldsymbol{A}_k$ in \eqref{equ:partial_separable} are uniformly bounded by $b$.
-The following proposition and its corollary further illustrate what Condition C.\ref{ass:a8} entails. \begin{proposition} Assume \eqref{equ:bound_corr} holds, then we have $\Lambda_k(\TSS) \le b \Lambda_k(\QSS)$, where $\Lambda_k(\TSS)$ and $\Lambda_k(\QSS)$ denote the $k$-th largest eigenvalues of $\TSS$ and $\QSS$, respectively. \end{proposition}
+Condition C.\ref{ass:a8} trivially holds when $\TSS = \QSS$ meaning that the functional predictors are uncorrelated.
+When the functional predictors have a partially separable covariance structure, \eqref{equ:bound_corr} holds in mild conditions (see supplementary materials).
+The following proposition and its corollary further illustrate what Condition C.\ref{ass:a8} entails. \begin{proposition} Assume \eqref{equ:bound_corr} holds, we have $\Lambda_k(\TSS) \le b \Lambda_k(\QSS)$, where $\Lambda_k(\TSS)$ and $\Lambda_k(\QSS)$ denote the $k$-th largest eigenvalues of $\TSS$ and $\QSS$, respectively. \end{proposition}